Need fresh thinking?

-Here are 8 things you should be doing to up your competitive IQ.
+Here are eight things you should be doing to up your competitive IQ.

-All restaurants don’t play in your space, so every eating establishment isn’t a competitor.
+All eating establishments don’t play in your space, so every restaurant business isn’t a competitor.
 If you’re operating a fast-food restaurant, don’t worry about the fine-dining place across the street.
 Instead, focus on the three or four similar style restaurants in your neighborhood.
 Don’t forget to consider the local supermarket; many have improved their made-to-order deli departments and some offer quality pre-made meals.

 Put on your Sherlock Holmes deerstalker hat and take notes.
 From the parking lot to in-store ambiance, consider how everything you see compares to your restaurant.
 Be sure to visit at different times (breakfast, lunch and dinner) to ensure you’re not missing any time-specific elements.
 Some things to look for include:

 In the Southwest, Hispanic consumers represent a significant opportunity to gain market share.
 That’s why many restaurants are adding bilingual signage/menus and hiring employees who speak Spanish.
-And to attract consumers who want popular Southwest flavors and more options, some restaurants are adding ethnic foods and condiments, such as guacamole and jalapeños, to help reshape their brand identity.
+And to attract consumers who want popular Southwest flavors and more options, some restaurants are adding ethnic foods and condiments to their branding strategy, such as guacamole and jalapeños, to help reshape their brand identity.